CK-LIM/CK-LIM/README.md

 - 👀 I’m interested in create Blockchain Dapp.
 - 🌱 I’m currently learning Solidity, Javascript, Reactjs...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:
+    - Email: cheekeat_lim1991@hotmail.com

 <!---
 CK-LIM/CK-LIM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.